 Salt to taste

-Add the milk, chopped onion, parmesan rinds and bay leaf to a saucepot and heat on medium-high, stirring occasionally.
-Once the milk has come to a boil turn it off.
+Add the milk, chopped onion, parmesan rinds, and bay leaf to a saucepot on medium-high heat.
+Stir occasionally and once the milk has come to a boil turn off the heat.

-Add the flour to create a white roux, stirring constantly until the mix resembles white sand.
+Add the flour to create a white roux, and stir constantly until the mix resembles white sand.

 Start adding the hot milk whisking in-between additions making sure the mix is smooth after each addition.

-Once all the milk has been added turn the heat too low and cook for 10 minutes, stirring occasionally to prevent it from burning.
+Once all the milk has been added turn the heat to low and cook for 10 minutes, stirring occasionally to prevent it from burning.

-Turn the sauce off and season with salt and the grated parmesan cheese.
+Turn the sauce off and add the grated parmesan cheese.
+Season with salt to taste.
 The sauce is now ready to use or stored in the refrigerator for up to a week.